Michael4170/Overwatch-Server-Admin-Toolkit/Configuration.md

 Look for `'PlayerListRoot' not found — the player list will be empty`.
 The menu treats every widget as optional, so a missing or misnamed one is logged and skipped rather than being fatal.
 The same applies to each `Act*` button and to `TitleText` / `TierBadge`.

+### The keybind does nothing

+Look for `Admin menu keybind listener attached` on connect, then `Admin menu keybind pressed` when you press it.
+Attached but never pressed means the action is not declared, or its context is not active — see §7.
+Note it is inactive on the deploy screen by design.

 ### An admin entry seems ignored